 Income eligibility.
 The PHA will determine which families are eligible for assistance under a PBV contract.

 HQS inspections.
-The project must fully meet HQS prior to execution of the HAP contract, and must substantially meet HQS prior to being selected for the PBV program.
+The project must substantially meet HQS prior to being selected for the PBV program and must fully meet HQS prior to execution of the HAP Contract. .

 Resident Notification and Consultation